Diving or Snorkeling while Pregnant – What do you have to consider?

 The second risk has to do with decompression illness, widely known as the bends.
-Of course, many divers are familiar with how this condition develops: bubbles of nitrogen are absorbed into the tissues during descent.
-While the body is able to diffuse the bubbles safely while ascending at a slow pace, coming up too quickly causes the bubbles to expand because of the decrease in pressure.
-The repercussions can be extremely serious, and for an unborn child, it is even more dangerous.
+Of course, many divers are familiar with how this condition develops: bubbles of nitrogen get absorbed into the tissues during descent.
+The body can diffuse the bubbles safely while ascending at a slow pace.
+Coming up too quickly causes the bubbles to expand because of the decrease in pressure.
+The repercussions can be severe, and for an unborn child, it is even more dangerous.
 The reason for this is that a fetus in the womb receives oxygen through the placenta instead of lungs, so the baby may have trouble diffusing the nitrogen bubbles after they have formed.

-In order to gain a deeper understanding on the effects of diving on humans, some scientists have headed to the lab.
-Rats, hamsters, and even sheep have been studied under conditions similar to diving, and even then, the results have been mixed.
+To gain a deeper understanding of the effects of diving on humans, some scientists have headed to the lab.
+Rats, hamsters, and even sheep have been studied under conditions similar to diving.
+Even then, the results have been mixed and inconclusive.

-In a few studies, for example, pregnant rats and hamsters were exposed to hyperbaric oxygen, which did lead to birth defects like underdeveloped skulls and limbs.
+In a few studies, for example, pregnant rats and hamsters were exposed to hyperbaric oxygen, which did lead to congenital disabilities like underdeveloped skulls and limbs.
 It’s important to note, though, that the levels of hyperbaric oxygen used in these studies was significantly larger than anything humans would ever face.
 When these levels were decreased, the abnormalities also pretty much disappeared.

-So, given the wide body of somewhat concerning if also conflicting scientific and anecdotal evidence, many expecting moms simply forgo the risk.
+So, given the broad body of somewhat concerning if also conflicting scientific and anecdotal evidence, many expecting moms merely forgo the risk.
 But that doesn’t necessarily mean that moms-to-be have to stay out of the water.
 In fact, snorkeling is a low-impact, relaxing alternative that can be great for pregnant women, provided that they consider a few safety tips:

 - Limit your sun exposure.
-Elevated body temperature can have an adverse effect on fetal development, especially early on in the pregnancy, so it’s always a good idea to take frequent breaks, stay hydrated, and avoid the hottest part of the day.
+Elevated body temperature can hurt fetal development, especially early on in the pregnancy, so it’s always a good idea to take frequent breaks, stay hydrated, and avoid the hottest part of the day.

 Ultimately, Moms, the choice is yours.
 But while the verdict is still out on the safety of diving while pregnant, it’s important to consider all the available data to make sure you can make an informed decision about your diving practices!